James Madison Dukes women's basketball: NCAA Division I

 The Dukes have appeared in the NCAA Division I Tournament twelve times.
 Their overall record in tournament games is 8–12.

 WNIT

 The Dukes have appeared in the Women's National Invitation Tournament (WNIT) nine times.
-They have an overall tournament record of 22-9.
+They have an overall tournament record of 22–9.
 In the 2012 tournament, the Dukes finished as runners-up to Oklahoma State.

+WBIT

+The Dukes have appeared in the Women's Basketball Invitation Tournament (WBIT) two times.
+They have an overall tournament record of 2–2.

 AIAW Division I

 The Dukes, then the Madison College Dukes, made one appearance in the AIAW National Division I basketball tournament, with a combined record of 0–2.